KanarekLife/CV/cv.typ

         [$2^op("nd")$ place in Poland-wide hackathon for high school students.]
       )

-      I coordinated a team of 4 people in building a JedzenioPlanner project for a HackHeroes 2020 hackathon.
-During the project I assembled the team, divided tasks and co-developed its back-end.
-Project took a 2nd place, despite a record number of competitors from all over Poland.
+      I coordinated a team of four people in building the JedzenioPlanner project for a HackHeroes 2020 hackathon.
+During the project, I assembled the team, divided tasks, and co-developed its back-end.
+The project secured second place, despite facing a record number of competitors from all over Poland.
     ]
   )
 ]